johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 1. Reusing a `connection` if it exists or obtaining a new one.
 Note that since it depends on client library particulars to deal with obtaining a connection, it depends on the `connect()` method &#8212; which we are responsible for implementing and will get to soon.
 2. Creating and returning the Observable that is effectively the "container" within which we'll implement the strategy we [discussed above](#strategy-for-solving-the-multiplexing-challenge).

 Let's look at that Observable creation step for a moment.
-The first line `const callback = this.createObserver(observer)` is where we create our *handler factory* (the unique-per-request *observable subscriber function factory*).
-Remember: this factory gives us back a unique *observable subscriber function* for the currently processing request, which is what we'll stash away in our map for retrieval during response handling.
+The first line `const callback = this.createObserver(observer)` is where we create our *response emitter*.

 The second line calls `publish()`, which is an abstract method on the superclass that we must implement.
 This is where we'll implement the custom details of our strategy.
 Let's tackle that next.
 But first, let's note that `send()` calls `publish()` with two parameters:
 * the arguments from the user-land `client.send()` call (e.g., if the user wrote `client.send('/get-customers', {})`, the first argument would contain `{pattern: '/get-customers', data: {}}`).
-* the newly minted *handler factory*
+* the newly minted *response emitter*

 #### The `ClientFaye#publish()` Method